 - Spain uses the Euro as currency.

-- People in Spain can expect to live 78 years.
+- People in Spain can expect to live 82 years (4th highest in the world).

 - Peninsula: a portion of land connected to a larger land mass, which juts out into a body of water.